-- Classroom Game Templates allows you to download a basic template for Jeopardy as well as other popular game shows like The Price is Right and The Hollywood Squares.
+- The Balance allows you to download a basic template for Jeopardy as well as eight variations.

 - Jeopardy Templates.
 You can download specific templates related to math, geometry, and vocabulary or use the generic Jeopardy template to create your own.
 These template were created by teachers.